 Many people who have an addiction have a co-occurring mental disorder.
 Often, individuals use drugs or alcohol to alleviate the symptoms of their mental disorder.
 They must be treated for the addiction and the disorder through dual diagnosis treatment.
 By targeting the underlying cause of the addiction, patients can enjoy a better chance at recovery.

 Other factors make addiction more likely.
 For instance, stress or traumas can make it harder for the individual to cope.
 Relationship problems or issues connecting to other people can also worsen an addiction.
 Also, being around friends or family members who abuse drugs can also increase the chances that someone will try drugs.
 Is it any wonder that many people have a drug or alcohol problem?

 Once someone fits the addiction definition, help is available.
 Addiction recovery starts with detox.
 At a detox center, like Serenity House Detox & Recovery in Houston, withdrawal symptoms can be safely managed while the patient detoxes.
 Afterward, with assistance from the specialists, patients can begin the next step in their recovery process.

 A detox center helps the recovery process along by using varying techniques such as:

 - Preventing a relapse while the patient detoxes

 - Ensuring a compassionate, supportive environment

 - Recovery options that lay the foundation for a long, healthy recovery

 An addiction can be treated and managed with the right detox experts in charge.
-By starting drug detox, patients can lay the foundation for their recovery.
+So by starting drug detox, patients can lay the foundation for their recovery.
 To find out how detox can help you out of the bog of addiction.
-Call Serenity House Detox today at 866.516.8356.
+Call Serenity House Detox & Recovery today at 866.516.8356.